Mortimerp9/AstroChart.js/README.md

 * containerID, the id of the html container for the chart
 * radius, the radius of the wheel
 * longitudes, an array of object representing the position of the astros, of the form `{planet: 0, angle: 179.33, house: 10}`.
 The order of the array is not important.
 * houses, an array of longitudes for the houses.
-Houses have to be passed in order.
+Houses have to be passed in order and indexed from 1.
 * inSouthernHemisphere, if the person was born in the Southern Hemisphere, then the chart is drawn in the other direction
 * options are optional settings described bellow.